Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the end of the stock market session on November 2, VN Index increased by 35.81 points, equivalent to 3.44% to 1,075.47 points; VN30-Index increased by 35.85 points, equivalent to 3.41% to 1,087.50 points.

 One of the notable points of the stock market on November 2 is that although the index increased sharply, liquidity improved very slowly and at a low level.
-The entire Ho Chi Minh City Stock Exchange only had 772 million shares, equivalent to 14,637 billion VND, successfully traded.
+The entire Ho Chi Minh City Stock Exchange only had 772 million shares, equivalent to 14,637 billion VND successfully traded.
 The VN30 group had 212 million shares, equivalent to 5,818 billion VND transferred.

 The entire Ho Chi Minh City Stock Exchange had 512 stocks increasing in price (82 stocks hitting the ceiling), 26 stocks remaining unchanged and only 32 stocks decreasing in price.
 The VN30 group recorded all stocks increasing, including 2 stocks hitting the ceiling.
-The 2 blue-chips that closed the stock market session on November 2 in purple were GVR and SAB.
+2 blue-chips that closed the stock market session on November 2 in purple were GVR and SAB.
 GVR increased by 1,200 VND/share to 18,500 VND/share, SAB increased by 4,000 VND/share to 61,400 VND/share.

 On the Hanoi Stock Exchange, the indices also rose strongly.
-At the close of the stock market session on November 2, the HNX-Index increased by 8.32 points, equivalent to 3.97%, to 217.97 points; the HNX30-Index increased by 27.60 points, equivalent to 6.58%, to 447.09 points.
+At the close of the stock market session on November 2, the HNX-Index increased by 8.32 points, equivalent to 3.97% to 217.97 points; the HNX30-Index increased by 27.60 points, equivalent to 6.58% to 447.09 points.

 Source